The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Watermelon (F. & S. II.199) (signed) is estimated to be worth between £9,000 and £13,500.
-Over the past 12 months, the artwork has sold once, with an average selling price of £8,499.
+The value of Andy Warhol's Watermelon (F. & S. II.199) (signed) is estimated to be worth between £9,000 and £13,000.
+Over the past 12 months, the artwork has sold once at an average selling price of £8,499.
 In the last five years, the hammer price has ranged from £8,155 in May 2024 to £9,857 in November 2020.
-This work demonstrates an average annual growth rate of 1%.
-Since its first sale in February 2006, this screenprint has been sold 7 times.
+This screenprint has shown consistent value growth and has an auction history of 7 total sales since its entry to the market in February 2006.
 The edition size of this artwork is limited to 150.

 Meaning & Analysis